taxjarsam/taxjar-developers/source/integrations/index.md

 title: Overview
 ---

 Building a custom integration with TaxJar?
 In these guides, we’ll cover everything you need to know about handling sales tax calculations, reporting, and filing for your own platform.
-Along the way you’ll learn the basics of sales tax.
 Before you build a new integration from scratch, we recommend reading these guides and browsing our [API documentation](/api/reference/) so you fully understand what can be accomplished through [SmartCalcs](https://www.taxjar.com/smartcalcs/), our sales tax API.

 If you have any questions or feedback, please reach out to [support@taxjar.com](mailto:support@taxjar.com).